 Boy: Tales of Childhood by Roald Dahl

-It’s worth including this memoir of boyhood stories but I don’t highly recommend it because the writing isn’t up to Dahl’s usual zestiness.
+It’s worth including this memoir of boyhood stories, but I don’t recommend it because the writing isn’t up to Dahl’s usual zestiness.
+(Feel free to explore why the writing isn’t his best as a writing exercise!)

 Wink by Rob Harrell

-A funny, standout cancer story based on the author’s own life… When Ross is diagnosed with a rare kind of tumor, he immediately starts radiation treatment.
+A funny, standout cancer story based on the author’s own life… When Ross is diagnosed with a rare tumor, he immediately starts radiation treatment.
 A goofy, kind-hearted radiation tech gets Ross interested in alternative punk music.
-In order to impress a girl, Ross asks the tech for guitar lessons.
-Turns out, the guitar and his new music, help Ross both express his frustrations and find his joy, leading to some surprising results — like an unexpected friend.
-(Note: Some language.)
+To impress a girl, Ross asks the tech for guitar lessons.
+Turns out, the guitar and his new music help Ross express his frustrations and find his joy, leading to some surprising results — like an unexpected friend.
+(Note: Some questionable language.)

 Enchanted Air: Two Cultures, Two Wings by Margarita Engle, illustrated by Edel Rodriguez (VERSE)

 Margarita narrates scenes from her life in verse, her Cuban and American heritages.
-Beautiful and descriptive with relatable themes of feeling like an outsider and trying to understand your own identity.
+Beautiful and descriptive with relatable themes of feeling like an outsider and trying to understand your own identity make this one of the best personal narrative examples to read.

 For Black Girls Like Me by Mariama J. Lockington